"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Mackenzie Tanya Anne, Bdaiwi Alya, Herrington Lee, Cools Ann.
 The palpation meter (palm) is reliable for measuring scapular upward rotation in the coronal plane.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 54-59.
+Int J Phys Educ Sports Health 2015;2(2):54-59.